 EAA promotional materials are available to chapters to help show people what EAA is all about and encourage their involvement in the chapter.
-These promotional materials assist your chapter in providing people with a quick overview of the various divisions and programs offered by EAA.
+These promotional materials assist your chapter by providing people with a quick overview of the various affiliates and programs offered by EAA.

-A variety of materials are available, with information on each division, membership applications, Young Eagles, and back issues of magazines.
-Promotional vinyl banners (30" x 120") are also available for \$20.
+A variety of materials are available, with information on each affiliate, membership applications, Young Eagles, and back issues of magazines.
+Promotional vinyl banners (30" x 120") are also available for \$33.